Intersection (company)

 Intersection is a smart cities technology and out-of-home advertising company.
 It was formed as a result of a merger between Control Group and Titan in June 2015.
-The Intersection is known for its product LinkNYC.
+Intersection is known for its product LinkNYC.

 History

 Founding and pre merger

 In 2001, Control Group was founded as a technology and design consultancy firm by Scott Anderson, Campbell Hyers, and Colin O'Donnell.
 Around the same time, Titan was founded as an out of home advertising company.
 In March 2006, Titan acquired a media company in England, Maiden Outdoor.

 In December 2006, Titan won a $832 million advertising contract for the New York City Metropolitan Transportation Authority (NY MTA).
 In May 2009, Titan began to fall behind on its advertising payments to the NY MTA, and in February 2010, after months of negotiation, Titan lost its advertising contract with the NY MTA.
 In 2010, Control Group partnered with Fashion GPS to create bar code technology for use at New York Fashion Week.

 In March 2013, Control Group began installing the New York City Metropolitan Transportation Authority "On the Go kiosks" The kiosks include upcoming arrival information, maps, trip planning, and service announcements.